ericyang91/RTDS_Python/README.md

 - In Python, is there another statement I can use to make a loop?
     - No. **for** and **while** are the only loop statements in Python.

+### Common Mistakes with the For and While Loops

+- Common mistakes with the **for** loop:
+    - Remember to not change the value of any iteration variable within the code block of a **for loop** because it needs to be changed automatically by Python interpreter to the next item in the sequence.
+The iteration might be unexpected if the value of the iteration variable is changed in the code block.
+- Common mistakes with the **while** loop:
+    - There should be at least one iteration variable within the code block of the while loop.
+    - The value(s) of iteration variable(s) must change within the code block.
+    - The logical expression of the looping condition is not correctly written.
+This mistake may occur when inequal operators are involved in the logical expression of the looping condition.
+For example, using > in place of >=, or using < in place <=, will cause the program to miss one iteration of the loop.

+### Break and Continue ###
+- **break** is used to get out of the loop immediately by ignoring all the code before it without going back to test the looping condition.
+This is a way to get out of a loop in the middle of an iteration and is applicable to both the while loop and for loop.
+    - ```python
+        for i in range(1,11):
+            if i <= 5:
+                print(i)
+            else:
+                break
+      ```
+- **continue** statement is used within a loop to go back directly to the beginning of the iteration.
+Skips the rest of the current iteration and moves to the next iteration.
+    - ```python
+        i = 1
+        while i <= 10:
+            if i % 2 != 0:
+                print(i)
+                i += 1
+            else:
+                i += 1
+                continue
+      ```

 ### Zip Function

 - What is the `zip()` function?